-We perform DFT (PBEsol+U) screening on the remaining candidates only with feasible, marginally costly and minimally toxic elements, the number of candidates is shown in table. \ref{tab:3_cathode_candidates}.
+We perform DFT (PBEsol+U) screening on the remaining candidates only with feasible, marginally costly and minimally toxic elements (Tables. \ref{Table_1}, \ref{Table_2}).
+We applied stricter voltage criteria, selecting only candidates within the 3-5 V range.
+The lower bound ensures competitive performance, while the upper bound is imposed to avoid electrolyte decomposition~\cite{BORAH2020100046}.

-We applied stricter voltage criteria, selecting only candidates within the 3–5 V range.
-The lower bound ensures competitive performance, while the upper bound is imposed to avoid electrolyte decomposition.
-The final shortlisted candidates are presented in Table. \ref{tab:shortlisted_candidates}.
+Finally, we add one physically motivated filter, because experimentally, most known inorganic materials contain two to five distinct elements.
+In the ICSD \cite{Zagorac2019ICED}, 91\% of the entries contain between two and five elements and 77\% of the entries contain only two to four elements.
+The higher the number of elements in the crystal, the more challenging it is to synthesize \cite{sun2025critical}.
+Hence, in the last step we keep only the candidates with less than five elements.
+The final shortlisted candidates are shown in Fig.~\ref{fig:FinalCandidates} and their detailed values are listed in Table. \ref{tab:shortlisted_candidates}.
+Many of the final cathode candidates contain polyanionic units, including Phosphate (\ce{PO4}) and pyrophosphate (\ce{P2O7}).
+These frameworks are known to provide structural stability and can host a variety of transition-metal redox couples, which is beneficial for reversible electrochemical performance.
+A summary of the number of candidates through the screening process is shown in Table.~\ref{tab:summary_cathode_candidates}

-\subsubsection{Methods comparison}
+\subsection{Methods comparison}